katernet/dotfiles/README.md

 Using zsh from Homebrew with a custom .zshrc, which includes theme support with git status in prompt and plugin support.

-TODO: autoload oh-my-zsh plugins instead of sourcing.
-If this is possible, please let me know by opening an issue.

 ### 🍺 Brew
 My [Homebrew](https://github.com/Homebrew/brew) packages and casks.